lwanger/cooked_input/docs/get_table.rst

 Table Action Functions:
 =======================

-The following pre-defined action functions can be used for the action for :class:`Tables` and :class:`TableItem`:
+The following pre-defined action functions can be used for the action for :class:`Table` and :class:`TableItem`:

 return_table_item_action
 ------------------------